-- Four multi-purpose classrooms, a computer suite, a quiet room, a kitchen, toilets and 2 offices in Meadow Block. - Four multi-purpose twin room classrooms, toilets and a shower room in Brook Block. - Post 16 College is a self-contained building and is a series of classrooms, common areas, toilet and kitchen facilities.

-There is also a reception area and staff resource area.

-- The Science Lab/Maths Room and Art and Design Technology Workshop are situated in a 4th Block - A dedicated music room with an extensive range of instruments.
+- Two multi-purpose classrooms, with breakout rooms, garden kitchen, sensory areas, office, kitchen, toilets. - Four multi-purpose twin room classrooms, toilets and a shower room in Brook Block. - Post 16 College is a self-contained building and is a series of classrooms, common areas, toilet and kitchen facilities. - There is also a reception area and staff resource area. - The Science Lab/Maths Room and Art and Design Technology Workshop are situated in a 4th Block - A dedicated music room with an extensive range of instruments.
 In addition to music therapy programs, music groups are offered weekly to the young people which are run by a music specialist. - An additional building which houses a living skills room with 4 fully equipped kitchens and a dining area and a functional Café and small shop.
 The shop and café is called the hub.
-Young people are encouraged to help work, serve and run The Hub as well as produce and create goods to be sold through multiple enterprises. - A sensory room - An Occupational Therapy room with suspended equipment - A purpose built theatre - A full size sports hall - An indoor heated swimming pool (this is temporarily out of order) - Three well sized outside playgrounds with a variety of permanent equipment. - An Equestrian Centre onsite with indoor and outdoor facilities - A Horticulture Area - Outdoor sports field - Outdoor curriculum trail and outdoor classroom environments (20+ acres)
+Young people are encouraged to help work, serve and run The Hub as well as produce and create goods to be sold through multiple enterprises. - A sensory room - An Occupational Therapy room with suspended equipment - A purpose built theatre - A full size sports hall - An indoor heated swimming pool - Two good sized outside playgrounds with a variety of permanent equipment. - An Equestrian Centre onsite with indoor and outdoor facilities - A Horticulture Area - Outdoor sports field - Outdoor curriculum trail and outdoor classroom environments (20+ acres)